Rethinking Weight Decay For Efficient Neural Network Pruning: Selective Weight Decay

 \subsection{Principle}

-Selective Weight Decay (SWD) is a regularization which induces sparsity continuously on any type of structure: at each training step, a certain penalization is applied to the parameters which, at this very step according to a certain criterion and a certain structure, would be pruned.
-The criterion we chose is the weight magnitude, or variants of it according to the chosen structure.
+Selective Weight Decay (SWD) is a regularization which induces sparsity continuously on any type of structure: at each training step, a certain penalization is applied to the parameters to be pruned at this very step according to a certain criterion and a certain structure.
+The criterion we chose is weight magnitude, or variants of it according to the chosen structure.
 The penalized optimization problem can be viewed as:

-with $a$ being a coefficient which determines the importance of SWD relatively to the rest of the optimization problem. $\textbf{w}^*$ is the subset of $\textbf{w}$ which, at a certain step, would be pruned.
-SWD is summed up as the Algorithm~\ref{algo3}.
+with $a$ being a coefficient which determines the importance of SWD relative to the rest of the optimization problem. $\mathbf{w}^*$ is the subset of $\mathbf{w}$ to be pruned at a certain step.
+SWD is summed up as Algorithm~\ref{algo3}.